ditatechwriter/docsy-site/content/en/docs/Static Site Generators/jekyll-api.md

 ## Download the theme

-To download the Jekyll theme for your online resume:
+To download the Jekyll theme for your API documentation site:

 1. Go to the theme [GitHub repository](https://github.com/CloudCannon/aviator-jekyll-template).